Sabre Wulf: Gameplay

 Sabreman (top right) faces the Wulf in his path (top left) in one of the 256 screens that compose Sabre Wulfs maze.
-Multiple enemies including a spider are in the lower path.
+Multiple foes including a spider are in the lower path.

-In Sabre Wulf, the player guides the pith-helmeted adventurer Sabreman through a two-dimensional maze presented in flip-screen format.
-The player must reconstruct an amulet from its four pieces scattered throughout the maze to bypass the guardian at its exit, (Note: This ACG Amulet is named for Ultimate Play the Game, the developer's former name.) a cave that leads to the game's sequel, Underwurlde.
+In Sabre Wulf, the player guides the pith-helmeted adventurer Sabreman through a two-dimensional maze presented in a flip-screen format.
+The player must reconstruct an amulet from its four pieces scattered throughout the maze to bypass the guardian at its exit, (Note: This ACG Amulet is named for Ultimate Play the Game, the developer's former name.) a cave that leads to the sequel, Underwurlde.

 The game opens to music composed by Johann Sebastian Bach.
 Its tiled maze contains 256 screens and is drawn in a 16 by 16 grid.
-The maze's paths are bordered by tropical flora, populated with attacking enemies and, on its outskirts, surrounded by mountains.
-Apart from the jungle, the game's maze also includes several lakes.
+The maze's paths are bordered by tropical flora, populated with enemies and, on its outskirts, surrounded by mountains.
+Apart from the jungle, the maze also includes several lakes.
 The player swings Sabreman's sabre with the push of the joystick's fire button to defeat enemies that spawn in random on-screen locations.
-When the player idles too long in the same screen, an indestructible bushfire appears to pursue Sabreman.
-Enemies include spiders, scorpions, snakes, bats, indigenous people, sleeping hippos, and a fast wolf (the titular Sabre Wulf).
+When the player idles for too long on the same screen, an indestructible bushfire appears to pursue Sabreman.
+Enemies include spiders, scorpions, snakes, bats, indigenous people, sleeping hippos, and a wolf (the titular Sabre Wulf).
 Some enemies are killed, others flee when hit, while the wolf, cave guardian, and bushfire are unaffected by the sabre.

 The player does not receive any explicit guidance on how to play and is left to decipher the game's objectives through trial and error.
 Sabre Wulfs graphics fill the screen with a minimal user interface consisting of the current game score, number of lives left and a high score meter on the top row.
 Sabreman can eat orchid power-ups, which bloom for only a few seconds, to turn the colour of the orchid and receive a temporary character effect.
-Some effects empower (e.g. invulnerability, increased speed) while others impair (e.g. reversing the player's controls).
+Some effects empower (e.g. invulnerability, increased speed), while others impair (e.g. reversing the player's controls).
 Sabreman can also collect treasure and extra lives scattered throughout the maze.
 The Spectrum and Commodore 64 releases include a two-player mode in which players take turns controlling their own Sabreman.